Ambrevar/dotfiles/README.md

 * elisp: Emacs Lisp interpreter using Emacs.

-* extract: simple tar wrapper to extract archives.
-Atool should be preferred if available.

 * git-*: some git helper functions for sync and so on.

 * homeinit: initialize a new home configuration, i.e. get needed files, create symlinks, etc.

 * imagemount: a CDEmu/fuseiso wrapper that creates/deletes virtual drives
 automatically.

 * mover: move and merge folder into destination.

-* netinit: network setup.
-Works with wpa_supplicant.
-May replace any network manager.

 * pac*: pacman helper functions.

 * pdf*: PDF manipulation, e.g. extract pages, compress, resize to A4.

-* pkggen: generate lists of installed with pacman, FreeBSD's pkg and tlmgr (TeX Live manager).
+* pkglister: generate lists of installed with pacman, FreeBSD's pkg and tlmgr (TeX Live manager).

 * tc-video-*: batch conversion of any kind of videos.
 Using FFmpeg.

-### Shell

-* Target: POSIX shell, dash, zsh

-Features: aliases, functions, shell options, etc.
-Most of the shell configuration is POSIX and works with dash.

-### TeX

-Plain TeX macros, most importantly a partial UTF-8 support (taken from LaTeX).
-Plain TeX macros are in the '.texmf' folder.
-Some Asymptote functions.

-### URxvt

-* Extra deps: Muennich's perl extensions (keyboard-select, clipboard, url-matcher)

-Custom font and colors, no scroll bar, url-matcher, clipboard, and keyboard-select.

 --------------------------------------------------------------------------------
 ## Versioning